dsccommunity/HyperVDsc/README.md

 ## Versions

+### Unreleased

+* Fixing 'Generation' property value types from String to Integer in some of the examples.

 ### 3.2.0.0

 * Added data type System.String to CheckSum parameter of Get/Set/Test-TargetResource functions and aligned indentation.
 * Minor fixes

 ### 3.1.0.0

 * xVMHyperV: Fixed bug in mof schema (Generation property had two types)
 * xVhdFileDirectory: Fixed typo in type comparison
 * Readme updates